DHCPv4 Status¶

 The current contents of the DHCPv4 lease database and related information are viewable at Status > DHCP leases.

-The Pool Status section of the page is only present if the firewall is configured for DHCPv4 failover as a part of a high availability cluster.
+The Pool Status section of the page is only present if the firewall is using the ISC DHCP backend and is configured for DHCPv4 failover as a part of a high availability cluster.

 This section of the page includes information on DHCP failover pools, including: